mtclevans/semantictextanalysis/README.md

 **Semantic Text Analysis Process**
 1. Import exported .xlsx file into Nvivo
-2. Undertake Text Analysis using the codebooks provided in INSERT REFERENCE TO CODEBOOKS
+2. Undertake Text Analysis using the codebooks provided in framework/codebooks.md
 Note: We annotated all themes twice to generate a Kappa statistic.
 The Kappa statistics can be found INSERT.

 **Results**